sirredbeard/microsoft-opensource/README.md

 * Open Source Initiative approves Microsoft Public License
 * Provides access to Windows NT kernel source for research to universities
-* Open sources IronRuby and IronPython
+* Open sources IronRuby and IronPython under the Microsoft Public License
 * Reaches agreement with EU to reduce costs of licensing patents and specifications
 * Scheduled to exit US DOJ antitrust oversight, voluntarily agrees to extended oversight